-Tours are offered at a variety of locations along Galveston beaches, including at Stewart Beach (Beach Patrol Tower 6) and 61st St. (Tower 61).
-Sign up is on location, with a maximum of 20 participants per tour.
-Larger groups are welcome with advanced notice.
-Those wishing to participate can sign up for a tour near the lifeguard station at the tour location, where you will see the Bucket Brigade Tours sign.
+The Bucket Brigade tours are offered every Saturday.
+Beginning Memorial Day Weekend tours will be offered Wednesday-Sunday throughout the summer.
+The 45-minute tours are held at 9:30 a.m., 10:30 a.m., 11:30 a.m., 1:30 p.m., 2:30 p.m. and 3:30 p.m.
+Tours are offered at a variety of locations along Galveston beaches, including Stewart Beach and 61st Street.
+More locations will be offered in the summer.
+Those wishing to participate can sign up for a tour near the lifeguard station at the tour location, where you will see our Bucket Brigade Tours sign.

 The Bucket Brigade, in conjunction with the Galveston Island Park Board of Trustees, provides free interpretive tours to beach-goers on Galveston Island.
 The Bucket Brigade’s goal is to increase public understanding of the positive role of sargassum and turbid water in the marine and coastal ecosystems.